trosselet/Shoot-Them-Up/README.md

 # Shoot-Them-Up
- A collaboration with malrtre museum in Lyon France 69000
+ A collaboration with malartre museum in Lyon France 69000

+ The project won't compile but the code is here so GL